Research and reports

 Or, if you offer credit to customers or clients, you might also measure ‘accounts receivable turnover’ – the length of time it takes your customers to pay.

 It’s relatively straightforward to work out your turnover.
-If you’re keeping accurate records (which you need to do anyway for tax purposes), it should be fairly easy to add together your total sales.
+If you’re keeping accurate records (which you need to do for tax purposes), it should be fairly quick to add together your total sales.
 Remember that turnover is measured over a specific period, for example a tax year.

 It’s important that business owners understand their turnover, mainly so they can work out what they need to bring in to meet their target profit.

-If your gross profit is low compared with your turnover, you might want to look into ways to reduce the cost of your sales – for example, by renegotiating contracts with suppliers.
+If your gross profit is low compared with your turnover, you might want to look at ways to reduce the cost of your sales – for example, by renegotiating contracts with suppliers.